-Nure-onna, or the Snake Woman, is a reptilian yōkai with the head of a woman and body of a snake.
+Nure-onna, or the Snake Woman, is a reptilian yōkai with the head of a woman and the body of a snake.
 She’s said to feast on humans and can live in seas or rivers.

 Tales of these creatures have been around since the Edo period (1603-1867).
-Even more threatening, according to texts the Nure-onna would is huge.
+Even more threatening, according to texts the Nure-onna is huge.
 Their tails were said to be about 327 meters long, that’s 1072.83 feet!